CherScot79/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
-Semantic HTML is what gives the page meaning, as opposed to styling. ex: <p> is a pargraph, <h1> is the most important heading, etc.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-- display:block takes up 100% of the browser, while display:inline takes up only as much space as needed -display:inline can be nested inside display:block
-3. What are the 4 areas of the box model? content, padding, border and margin
+3. What are the 4 areas of the box model?

-4. While using flexbox, what axis does the following property work on: ```align-items: center```? center, cross
+4. While using flexbox, what axis does the following property work on: ```align-items: center```?

 5. Explain why git is valuable to a team of developers.
-Git is valuable because it allows developers to see the original code, tweak it if needed, along with collaborating with other developers to produce the best output.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.